ashn-dot-dev/lumpy/README.md

 y == z is true
 ```

-Objects in Lumpy have a metamap that may be used to alter and extend their
+Each object in Lumpy has a metamap that may be used to alter and extend its
 functionality.
-In this example, the `==` and `!=` operators are overloaded to
+In this example, the `==` and `!=` operators are overloaded in
+the metamaps of objects `a` and `b`.
+The overloaded operators test for equality
-test for equality between two values based on their `id` fields rather than
+between these objects based on the objects' `id` fields rather than their
-testing based on structural equality.
+structural identities.

 ```
 # examples/operator-overloading.lumpy